sczyh30/vertx-blueprint-todo-backend/docs/doc-en.md

 private static final String SQL_DELETE_ALL = "DELETE FROM `todo`";
 ```

-Now that all SQLs are prepared ok, let's implement our JDBC todo service~
+Now that all SQL statements are prepared ok, let's implement our JDBC todo service~

 ### Implement JDBC service

-In order to interact with database, we need to acquire connection from `JDBCClient` like this:
+In order to interact with database, we first need to acquire connection from `JDBCClient` like this:

 ```java
 client.getConnection(conn -> {